truffls/sign-in-with-apple-using-django/backend.md

 ### Create the client secret

-Rather than static client secrets, Apple requires you to derive a client secret from your private key every time.
-We need the `ES256` JWT algorithm to generate it.
-There are already some libraries to do this for you.
-In this example we use `PyJwt`.
+Apple requires you to derive a client secret yourself from your private key every time.
+They use the ES256 JWT algorithm to generate that secret.
+This is also described in Apple's documentation Creating the Client Secret.

+We have used PyJWT to generate the client secret.

 ```shell
 pip install pyjwt